nroduit/nroduit.github.io/content/tutorials/dicom-export.en.md

 ![Export view](/tuto/dicom-export-view.png?classes=shadow&width=350)

 * Size: Change the image size in percent
-* Preserve 16-bit per channel: Option to preserve the pixel depth (e.g. 16-bit in PNG/JPEG2000/TIF, double values in TIF)
+* Preserve 16-bit per channel: Option to preserve the pixel depth (e.g. 16-bit in PNG/JPEG 2000/TIFF, double values in TIFF).
+When this option is applied, the pixel values will match with the Modality LUT values (e.g. Hounsfield values).
+Exporting in JPEG Lossy is only possible when unchecked for 8-bit image.
 * DICOM Pixel Padding: Apply the DICOM pixel padding when checked
 * DICOM Shutter: Apply the DICOM shutters when checked
 * DICOM Overlay: Apply the DICOM overlays when checked